superfly/docs/elixir/advanced-guides/interesting-things-with-livebook.html.md

 [Livebook](https://livebook.dev/) is an exciting advancement in the Elixir community.
 It was created for the Elixir machine learning library [nx](https://github.com/elixir-nx/nx).
 You can think of it as Elixir's version of [Jupyter Notebooks](https://jupyter.org/).

 Livebook ends up being very flexible and powerful.
-Because Elixir nodes can easily be clustered together, you can run Livebook on your local machine, connect it to your Elixir servers, and do some really interesting things.
+Since Elixir nodes can easily be clustered together, you can run Livebook on your local machine, connect it to your Elixir servers, and do some really interesting things.

 Once you have [Livebook connected to your app on Fly](/docs/elixir/advanced-guides/connect-livebook-to-your-app/), you are ready to start playing!

 ## Getting Started with Livebook

-Once you have Livebook running locally, **visit the "Learn" section** for examples of things you can do.
+Once Livebook is running locally, **visit the "Learn" section** for examples of things you can do.
 Also, check out the [Livebook News](https://news.livebook.dev/) to find interesting developments and to spark new ideas.

 Here are a few ideas of things you can do when Livebook is connected to your server.